-The Sangeh Monkey Forest is a big protected jungle area in central Bali with hundreds of friendly (but wild) monkeys to play with.
+The Sangeh Monkey Forest is a big protected jungle area in central Bali with hundreds of friendly (but wild) monkeys to photograph and play with.

 This place is not nearly as well known as the famous monkey forest in Ubud, but it has some of its own great features that make it a worthwhile addition to your Bali itinerary.